All about the theme…

 It was perfect for the both of us and I had major goosebumps!
 Our tables were named after various castles from the show.
 Our favours were made up liqueurs such as ‘Qarth Gin’, a fictional city in Game of Thrones.
 We also sat on two white thrones for the wedding breakfast and the stationery had the map of Westeros in the background.
 Our centerpieces were very green and white, a nod to Ireland where we got engaged, and we had crowns, cylinders, candelabras and candles to fit in with the theme.

 I had absolutely no idea what style, shape, material or anything I wanted which made it slightly daunting for me when it came to dress shopping.
 All I knew is that I didn’t want a strapless or sweetheart neckline.

 At first my bridesmaids came with me to try on dresses but I found it all a bit overwhelming.
 In the end it was just my mum, aunt and cousin who saw me try on the one.
 It was nice to have them with me as I must’ve tried on around 30 dresses before finding my dress.
 Although it seems a lot, I’m really glad I took my time with it as I absolutely love my wedding gown.
 My mum ended up buying my dress from Boutique Brides of Crosby for me.
-The dress I chose was the Ronald Joyce Tate, style number 18209, from their Victoria Jane collection.
+The dress I chose was the Ronald Joyce 'Tate', from their Victoria Jane collection.
 The high neck was what drew me to the dress instantly.
 I did ask for my dress to be slightly customized with a modesty piece as you could somewhat see the sweetheart part of the neckline.
 Once it was altered I felt elated when I tried it on.